sil-car/lift-utils/README.md

 # lift-utils
-Read and write LIFT files in python
+Read and write LIFT files in Python.

 ## Releases